 However, all FHA borrowers are required to pay mortgage insurance charges.
 There are two types: upfront and annual premiums.

-Some FHA borrowers may not have to pay monthly mortgage insurance premiums for the full life of the loan.
+Not all FHA borrowers are required to pay the monthly mortgage insurance premium for the life of the loan.
 Borrowers who took out a loan before June 2013 can request that their loan servicer stop charging the monthly payment once they have paid off 22% of the debt.

 The rules for getting an FHA loan now, however, are different.
 If you put down more than 10% but less than 20%, you will pay mortgage insurance charges for 11 years.
 If you put down less than 10%, you’ll be required to pay monthly premiums for the duration of your FHA loan.